toniprice/countinmultiples/README.md

 Count along to your multiple of choice!

 An interactive web tool to practise counting in multiples.
-I originally created this whilst volunteering with a primary school&#8217;s &#8220;Maths Mountain&#8221; program which aims to help children become more secure in [times tables](https://www.bbc.co.uk/bitesize/search?q=times+tables) and
+I originally created it whilst volunteering for a primary school&#8217;s &#8216;Maths Mountain&#8217;
+program which aims to help children become more secure in [times tables](https://www.bbc.co.uk/bitesize/search?q=times+tables) and
 [number bonds](https://www.bbc.co.uk/bitesize/search?q=number+bonds).